Sun protection standards in comparison

 As the measured values in the test procedure show, a pure UV protection certification on new goods cannot guarantee reliable UV protection for your skin.
 That is why we have been testing our entire UV protection collection since 2001 according to UV STANDARD 801.
 This is the only way to ensure 100% reliable UV protection and is an important building block for our excellent UV protection clothing.

-That is why the UV STANDARD 801 is the only test method we use to guarantee excellent UV-protective clothing.
+That is why for us the UV STANDARD 801 is the only test procedure to ensure excellent UV protective clothing.

 Good to know

 The FI Hohenstein test label shows the level of UV protection (UPF) in the middle.
 This measures the sun protection factor (UPF) that textiles offer even under the worst conditions such as abrasion, stretching and wetness.
 The lowest value achieved in all tests is then certified.

 The test label must contain a test number in the footer.
 If the test number is missing, it may indicate that only one product from the manufacturer's entire range was tested - but not necessarily this one.

 UV STANDARD 801 thus certifies safe sun protection even in wet, stretched and used condition of clothing.
 The certificate is reviewed annually.
 New fabrics and new colors are also retested.